dedis/apir-code/README.md

 The branch [sid](https://github.com/dedis/apir-code/tree/sid) enables to run the tests using less physical machines than the servers used by the different experiments.
-We decided not to merge this branch into the main branch because multi-server (authenticated) PIR schemes assume non-colluding, i.e., different, servers.
+We decided not to merge this branch into the main branch because multi-server (authenticated) PIR schemes need non-colluding, i.e., different, servers for security.

 # Citation